absentabyss/gaussian-elimination/README.md

-A simple program used to apply the Gaussian elimination algorithm to fractional matrices.
+A simple program that applies the Gaussian elimination algorithm to matrices.